melissamcewen/CurlsBotSite/src/content/groups/humectants.md

 # Humectants and Curly/Wavy Hair: A Guide

 Humectants are ingredients that help your hair absorb and retain moisture.
 As curly hair tends to be thirsty for water, these ingredients are important in our products.
+But many people in the curly hair community believe they can have downsides in very dry or very humid water.

+## Can humectants cause frizz?
+Humectants have the ability to attract and store water from the air around us.
+This is usually a great thing, but in dry weather there isn’t much water around, so theoretically they could pull water from the hair.
+This hasn’t been studied though.
+What has been found is they can become brittle and feel unpleasant/dry.

+In humid weather humectants theoretically could pull in “too much” water which could also cause frizz, but there isn’t much science behind this either.

+Our new experimental [FrizzBot weather forecast](/frizzbot) can look at your local weather conditions and advise you on how frizzy today might be and what products might work.
+But it’s not an exact science.

+The FrizzBot weather forecast doesn’t just look at humidity, it looks at the dew point, which tells us roughly how much moisture is in the air.
+The dew point is the temperature at which the air must be cooled to in order to reach 100% relative humidity, meaning the air is saturated with water vapor.
+High dew points indicate a lot of moisture in the air, while low dew points mean drier air.
+Calculating the dew point involves factors like humidity, temperature, and saturation vapor pressure of water (whatever that is)...basically you can’t do it at home.
+FrizzBot gets US government meteorological data to make its forecasts.
+We hope to add other countries soon.

 ## Types of humectants for curly/wavy hair
 We classify humectants into two types based on their unique properties for curly/wavy hair:
 - **Simple:** These are common humectants that are molecularly small like glycerin.
 They usually do a great job, except if the air is dry they can become brittle and make things worse (frizz, friction, etc.)
 - **Complex:** These are heavier and more complicated humectants like flax seed extract.
 They have lots of nooks and crannies to store water in, so they are less affected by dry air.

-If you’re in a place with very dry air, you might want to avoid the simple humectants and opt for the complex ones instead.

-As a note proteins can act as humectants as well, but we haven’t decided whether to place them in this group or their own group.
+They are also often called *film-forming** humectants because of the protective water and hair holding film the form on the hair, which can do double duty in preventing and holding back frizz.
+- **Protein**: Did you know proteins *are* humectants?
+Most are complex type, but they get their own category so we can analyze them seperately.
+There is a controversial idea of “protein overload” but we haven’t found much solid science on it.

+## Should I avoid simple humectants in extra dry/extra wet weather?

+I often write about how it’s “all in the formulation” and that’s definitely true with humectants.
+For example the famous [Ouidad Heat & Humidity gel (affiliate link)](https://click.linksynergy.com/link?id=9QcV0uNyab0&offerid=929395.3842993508&type=2&murl=https%3a%2f%2fwww.ouidad.com%2fproducts%2fadvanced-climate-control-heat-and-humidity-gel%3fvariant%3d42617150865666), which many people swear by in humid weather, has simple humectants like glycerin.
+BUT it also has plenty of film forming like silk protein and panthenol and emollients like castor oil.
+The film formers and emollients prevent the glycerin from getting brittle.
+It’s almost like there are humectants for the humectants!

+The new also experimental [FrizzBot ingredients analyzer](/frizzbot/ingredients) looks at the overall balance of emollients, simple humectants, and complex humectants.
+Products rated this way can be prone to frizzing in extreme weather, neutral, or extra good at protecting against frizz.

+Most products formulated for hair actually have a pretty great balance so that they perform really well in lots of conditions, but if you’re using simpler products you might want to avoid them on certain days.
+An example is sometimes people use silicone-free personal lubricant as a hair gel and surprisingly it can work well!
+But it’s basically just glycerin, so it might not do so well in frizz prone weather.
+Another use for it is if you’re dealing with extreme conditions like in the American Midwest’s “polar vortexes” (it’s about 0F/-17C as I’m writing this in Chicago) or monsoon weather in a tropical climate, you might want to grab products that are extra good at protecting from frizz.